swagger-api/swagger-js/README.md

 #### API

-This lib exposes these functionalities:
+This lib exposes these functionalities for Swagger 2.0 and OpenAPI 3:

 - Static functions for...
   -  HTTP Client
-  - Swagger Spec Resolver ( OAS 2.0 )
+  -  Document Resolver (monolithic & subtree)
   - TryItOut Executor
 - A constructor with the methods...
   - HTTP Client, for convenience
-  - Swagger Spec Resolver ( OAS 2.0 ), which will use `url` or `spec` from the instance
+  - Document Resolver, which will use `url` or `spec` from the instance
   - TryItOut Executor, bound to the `http` and `spec` instance properties
   - Tags Interface, also bound to the instance